-The Cheesecake Factory Is Finally Adding Funfetti Cake To Its Menu
+The Cheesecake Factory Is Slicing Cake Prices By 50 Percent Today!

 You and I don’t know each other, but I need to tell you this anyway: I love The Cheesecake Factory.
 Not in that ironic disaffected way that so many people “love” huge chains.
 And not in a secret way, either.
 I can’t fully explain why I adore a garish chain restaurant that tries to be both upscale and down-to-earth at the same time while completely failing at both (like Paris and Nicole on every season of The Simple Life), but if there’s a Cheesecake Factory in the mall I’m at, you can bet I’m going.
 In fact, the picture of me that accompanies this post was taken at a Cheesecake Factory and you can tell that my happiness is genuine, just like yours is when you’re digging into a 3,000 calorie order of egg rolls while the strangest covers of contemporary hits blare randomly throughout the dining room.

 Now, the best restaurant in America has provided a fantastic reason for you to wait in line for 45 minutes in order to get a table* (fifteen minutes if you’re willing to sit outside): Funfetti cheesecake!
 According Food & Wine, The Factory (as we insiders call it) is pulling out all the stops come National Cheesecake Day on July 30th.
-They’ll be offering half-price slices of their cheesecakes through July 31st (one per customer, so plan to leave and come back) and introducing the “Celebration Cheesecake,” which is described thusly:
+They’ll be offering half-price slices of all their cheesecakes through July 31st (one per customer, so plan to leave and come back) and introducing the “Celebration Cheesecake,” which is described thusly:

 It will feature layers of the brand’s original flavor cheesecake and vanilla cake with strawberry, chocolate, and vanilla mousse, all topped with cream cheese frosting and brightly colored edible “confetti.”
 That’s right, it’s like a birthday cake that includes bonus cheesecake.